 Why you should not upgrade your Chase Freedom

 You can have both cards

 These cards serve different purposes.
-The Chase Freedom is a powerhouse for earning Chase points on rotating categories (5 points per dollar on up to $1,500 in spending each quarter when you activate your card, then 1 point per dollar) like Amazon, gas stations, supermarkets, streaming services and more.
+The Chase Freedom is a powerhouse for earning Chase points on rotating bonus categories (5x points on up to $1,500 in spending each quarter when you activate your card, then one point per dollar) like Amazon, gas stations, supermarkets, streaming services and more.
 The Chase Sapphire Preferred and Chase Sapphire Reserve are perfect for dining and travel.
 You can hold both cards at once, so why wouldn’t you?
 It’ll ensures you’ll get bonus points for more of your spending.

 Read our post on Chase Sapphire Preferred approval tips to give yourself the best chance of a successful application.

 You won’t earn a welcome bonus